Keycloak and SSO

 Also, you can configure Keycloak to delegate authentication to an external user store, such as Active Directory or an LDAP server.

 Because Keycloak is not configured as an authentication provider for the Kubernetes API, authenticating Keycloak users to Kubernetes requires the use of a proxy that impersonates Keycloak users when making Kubernetes API requests.
-For more information about the Verrazzano API proxy, see Verrazzano Proxies.
+For more information about the Verrazzano authentication proxy, see Verrazzano Proxies.

 Keycloak is also used when authenticating to the Verrazzano Console and the various Verrazzano Monitoring Instance (VMI) logging and metrics consoles.
 The Verrazzano Console uses the OpenID Connect (OIDC) PKCE flow to authenticate users against Keycloak and obtain ID and access tokens.
-Authentication for VMI consoles is provided by the Verrazzano OIDC proxy, which also uses PKCE to authenticate users, validates the resulting tokens, and authorizes incoming requests.
-For more information about the Verrazzano OIDC proxy, see Verrazzano Proxies.
+Authentication for VMI consoles is provided by the Verrazzano authentication proxy, which also uses PKCE to authenticate users, validates the resulting tokens, and authorizes incoming requests.
+For more information about the Verrazzano authentication proxy, see Verrazzano Proxies.

 Was this page helpful?